 The market for anime and manga is bigger in Japan than it is in the U.S. and many Japanese fans make extra effort to support animes, mangas, and the people who were involved in their production.
 The amount of manga that Japan produced (and produces) is far more than what the U.S. market can bear.
 Anime licensing companies often licensed the best titles for distribution into foreign markets.

-U.S. companies had trouble trying to keep up with fansubbed releases because fansub groups could make a fansubbed episode available online within hours of it’s debut in Japan.
-Manga scanlation groups could make scanlated mangas available soon after their publication in Japan and U.S. manga licensors didn’t have a competitive advantage against them, such as being able to release a ‘dubbed’ version of a manga, because manga licensors were releasing basically the same product as the scanlators were, but with the significant disadvantage of how long it takes to make a printed book and make it available for consumers to purchase.
+U.S. companies had trouble trying to keep up with fansubbed releases because fansub groups could make a fansubbed episode available online within hours after it aired in Japan.
+Manga scanlation groups could make scanlated manga available soon after their publication in Japan and U.S. manga licensors didn’t have a competitive advantage against them, such as being able to release a ‘dubbed’ (referring to voice acting) version of a manga, because manga licensors were releasing basically the same product as the scanlators were, but with the significant disadvantage of how long it takes to make a printed book and to make it available for consumers to purchase.

 Fansub and scanlation groups were (or are) making so many titles available online that anyone who doesn’t want to buy licensed anime / manga, or doesn’t want to watch / read the licensed titles that are available, can easily find fansubbed anime and scanlated manga titles online.